-For medical robots, new basic safety and essential performance standards are likely to be developed in the next 3-5 years, but at present existing standards for medical electrical equipment apply (IEC 60601).
-A key difference between machine safety and medical device safety is that in medical devices it is possible to perform a risk-benefit balance with respect to individual patients whereas safety is always at an "absolute" level.
+A key difference between machine safety and medical device safety is that in medical devices it is possible to perform a risk-benefit balance with respect to individual patients whereas safety is always at an "absolute" level to prevent harm.

-Pursuing the perspective that collaboration between humans and machinery (and possibly also medical devices) will grow beyond the confines of robotics, the ISO Technical Committee ISO/TC199 has initiated under the leadership of ISO TC184/SC2/WG7, a study group dedicated to develop generally applicable criteria for the physical interaction of humans and machinery.
-This will consider not only healthy adult workers as is the case in WG3's work, but children, elderly persons, disabled people, pregnant women, etc..
+Pursuing the perspective that collaboration between humans and machinery (and possibly also medical devices) will grow beyond the confines of robotics, the ISO Technical Committee ISO/TC199 has initiated with the creation of a study group dedicated to develop generally applicable criteria for the physical interaction of humans and machinery.
+The group has concluded its work and has recommended the creation of a new group to develop a Type B standard to consider not only healthy adult workers as is the case in WG3's work, but children, elderly persons, disabled people, pregnant women, etc. ISO TC299/WG12 (Human-machine interactions) has recently been set up to develop the new work item proposal ISO/NP 21260 "Safety of Machinery - Mechanical safety data for physical contacts between moving machinery and people".
 It is important that research and standardisation activities in Europe support this work to develop the urgently needed normative human safety related data.